Art Terms and Definitions — H

 A reprographic technique used in printing and graphic design.
 It creates the illusion of continuous-tone imagery by using dots that vary in size or spacing.
 These dots simulate gradients or shades of color.
 When viewed from a distance, the patterned areas appear as smooth tones.
 Halftone images consist of thousands of small dots, and they play a pivotal role in printing, allowing for depth and gradation in monochromatic spaces

-Hard-edge Painting
+Hard-Edge Painting

 Refers to a twentieth-century movement in painting in which the edges of shapes are crisp and precise rather than soft or blurred.
 The opposite of blending.
 This technique consists of rough, straight edges that are geometrically uniform and encompass rich solid colors, neatness of surface, and the arrangement of forms all over the canvas.